ammarsyed/HomeroomProfessor/README.md

 --**npm start** from inside directory /client/ will launch the server connected to MongoDB.

 --**npm start** from inside directory /client/ will launch the web app.

+** Misc.
+Notes **

 --There seems to be an image issue with the gator picture if using safari, use google chrome for now.